AssemblyScript/website/src/examples/arrays.md

 ```

 ::: tip NOTE
-This example utilizes the loader to work with managed objects, so requires using the `full` or `stub` runtime which expose the runtime helpers to JavaScript.
-The `half` (otherwise the same as `full`) or `none` (otherwise the same as `stub`) runtimes do not expose these helpers.
+This example utilizes the loader to work with managed objects, hence requires `--exportRuntime` to be set to expose the runtime helpers to JavaScript.
 :::

 ## Resources

-Further information on using the loader and the runtime helpers is available as part of the [loader's](../loader.md#counting-references) and the [runtime documentation](../runtime.md#interface).
-The particularly important aspect here is where `__retain` and `__release` are necessary, and where they are not.
+Further information on using the loader and the runtime helpers is available as part of the [loader's](../loader.md#counting-references) and the [garbage collection documentation](../garbage-collection.md).